BenjaminAmos/BuildingEssentials/README.md

 # BuildingEssentials
-A series of structure templates for Terasology designed for general building
+A series of structure templates for Terasology that are designed for general building